Argentina Legalizes Abortion, A Milestone In A Conservative Region

 Fernández, a law professor who has long supported legalizing abortion, made it a campaign promise, and an early legislative priority once he took office at the end of 2019.
 The decision entailed political risks, as he took the reins of a troubled economy that has been in recession for two years and soon after ordered one of the strictest coronavirus lockdowns in the world.

 Her position shifted in the lead-up to the vote in 2018, when tens of thousands of women demonstrated across Argentina in support of making access to abortion on request legal.
-Kirchner, who was then a senator, has said her daughter played a key role in changing her mind.
+Cristina Fernández, who was then a senator, has said her daughter played a key role in changing her mind.

 “Through our years of activism, we’ve managed to get people to change their positions,” said Celeste Mac Dougall, an abortion rights advocate.
 “Cristina Fernández de Kirchner is the most obvious example that opinions can change.”